SalesHUD

 What changes operationally?

-How to keep results after the sprint
+How to keep results after measurement

 Ongoing enforcement (prevent regression)